Xilinx/XRT/src/runtime_src/doc/toc/xrt_kernel_executions.rst

 START1=>START2=>START3=>DONE1=>START4=>DONE2=>START5=>DONE3=>DONE4=>DONE5

-**Note:** As noted in the above sequence, the parallel execution model only applicable when the kernel produces the outputs for the pending requests in-order.
+**Note:** As noted in the above sequence, the pipelined execution model only applicable when the kernel produces the outputs for the pending requests in-order.
 Kernel servicing the requests out-of-order cannot be supported by through this execution model.

 **Output synchronization**